 Grants funded by the Foods for Health Discovery Theme:

-- The FFH Seed Grant Competition is a university-wide initiative with a primary goal of advancing the use of metabolomics-based technology in food and nutrition research for the improvement of global health.
-An RFP for Autumn 2017 Seed Grants will be announced in September.
+The FFH Seed Grant Competition is a university-wide initiative with a primary goal of advancing the use of metabolomics-based technology in food and nutrition research for the improvement of global health.

 Other Internal Funding Opportunities